Redocly/redocly-cli/docs/resources/rules/assertions.md

 Configure assertions to enforce your API design standards without coding custom rules.

-Define `assertions` in the rules map of the lint section of the configuration file.
+Define `assertions` in the rules map of the `lint` section in the Redocly configuration file.

 ```yaml
 lint: